Octoberfest7/OSEP-Tools/README.md

 Runnerinject - C# project that compiel to Runnerinject.exe which performs process injection.

+pscradle.docm - Word doc with caeser cipher encoding that calls powershell download cradle.
+Use with vbobfuscate.ps1 to generate and replace obfuscated text in pscradle.docm.

+vbobfuscate.ps1 - ps1 to generate caeser cipher code for pscradle.
+Make sure offsets match for encrypt/decrypt.
+First output is download cradle, last is app name for app name check before running.

 # NOTES

 With Powerinject/Powerhollow make sure you think about whether you will be calling PS download cradle from powershell or cmd.exe and use the appropriate mode when constructing payloads.
 When you call powershell.exe <cradle> from cmd.exe or even from another powershell window, you are creating a child process and while the embedded AMSI bypass may work for the child process the parent process will detect the child performing malicious actions and flag it.